 Winter Coat Drive: Indianapolis, IN

-The Sathya Sai Center of Indianapolis has been dedicated to the path of service for many years.
-Routine service activities at the Center include a monthly Soup Kitchen and collecting and donating food cans and clothing to the needy.
+The Sri Sathya Sai Center of Indianapolis has been dedicated to the path of service for many years.
+Routine service activities at the Sai Center include a monthly soup kitchen and collecting and donating food cans and clothing to the needy.
 Members also visit the elderly at a senior home and play Bingo with them and present goodies and Christmas gifts to them.
 They also provide relief to victims of natural disasters when needed.

 One such community service event, a ‘Coat Drive’ took place on a cold winter day on 7 December 2019, at the Metropolitan Baptist Church in Indianapolis.
 Sai Center members, along with few Sai Spiritual Education (SSE) students, donated 125 sets of winter coats, scarves, socks, gloves along with a care package which contained a toothbrush, toothpaste, sanitizer, wash cloth among other items.
 The care packages were put together ahead of time on Ladies’ Day by the Sai Center ladies who sang devotional songs while they packed.